Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

   * Check if a software stack-specific configuration file for EasyBuild is needed.

   * Install the EasyBuild-production and EasyBuild-user modules that take care of the setup of EasyBuild.

-    TODO: Procedure?
-Symlinking to a generic implemenation in each of the partitions, including the ``common`` one.
+This can be done by symlinking to the generic implemenation in each of the partitions, including the ``common`` one.
+Note that the version should be the name of the partition.

-    If one prefers to install EasyBuild-production and EasyBuild-user with EasyBuild instead, one can opt for symlinking a simplified bootstrap module in the common partition module tree to configure EasyBuild only for installing EasyBuild.

-  * Load the new LUMI module and then ``partition/common``and then ``EasyBuild-production`` or the bootstrap configuration module installed in the previous step.
+  * Load the new LUMI module and then ``partition/common``and then ``EasyBuild-production``.
+    The latter will produce a warning that no EasyBuild module is found yet, but it will produce the correct setup for EasyBuild.

   * Installing EasyBuild using EasyBuild: there are two options: